mvied/wordpress-https/readme.txt

 </ul>

-= Is there a hook or filter to force pages to be secure? =

-Yes!
-Here is an example of how to use the 'force_ssl' hook to force a page to be secure.
+= Is there a hook or filter to force pages to be secure? = Yes!
+Here is an example of how to use the 'force_ssl' filter to force a page to be secure.
 `function custom_force_ssl( $force_ssl, $post_id ) {
 	if ( $post_id == 5 ) {
 		return true